Point-in-Time Counts of Homelessness

-- A PiT Count Enumeration.
-A PiT Count enumeration is an estimate of the number of people experiencing homelessness within a determined geographical area on a single night.
+- Enumeration: An enumeration is an estimate of the number of people experiencing homelessness within a determined geographical area on a single night.
 It also identifies the location where they spent the night: in shelters, transitional housing, or unsheltered locations.

-- A Survey on Homelessness.
-The Survey on Homelessness includes a set of standardized survey questions that are administered directly to individuals experiencing homelessness.
+- Survey on Homelessness: The Survey on Homelessness (“the survey”) includes a set of standardized questions that are administered directly to individuals experiencing homelessness.
 Respondents include those in shelters, transitional housing, health and correctional systems, unsheltered locations, and hidden homeless (e.g. people who are “couch surfing”).
 The survey collects information on the characteristics and experiences of people affected by homelessness to help community organisations and all orders of government better understand and serve individuals experiencing homelessness in Canada.

 On this page